Annadale, Shimla: Gan Devta Mandir (Devra Mandir)

-Gan Devta temple or Devra temple is the temple dedicated to the family deity of the locals and it is one of the oldest temples in Shimla, it is located near Army Heritage Museum.
+Gan Devta temple or Devra temple made in Kath Kuni architectural style is the temple dedicated to the family deity of the locals and it is one of the oldest temples in Shimla, it is located near Army Heritage Museum.

 Controversy

 Annadale was embroiled in a controversy from 2005 to 2012, when the Himachal Pradesh Government proposed to build an international cricket stadium in the area, but the Indian Army refused this proposal by saying that it would damage the scenic charm and nature of the valley.
 In 2011, the government made an idea to ask the people of Shimla about this decision, in which the board was placed on The Ridge, on which the people who supported the proposal are required to sign on the board.
 Most people supported the concept by signing on the board, but the government still needed to heed the Army's demand by cancelling the plan.
 The cricket stadium proposal was then shifted to Dharamshala, where the HPCA Stadium was later built.